Oekaki-Connect/abstract-streamer-bot/README.md

 - **Donation Alerts**: Detects pinned donation messages and plays a configurable sound for certain donation thresholds.
 - **Promotion Messages** (Optional): Automatically posts promotional or informational messages at intervals.
 - **Message Logging**: The bot will record all messages in your stream to the logs folder.
 Every day has a new log.
+- **Donation Soundboard**: Play sounds when people donate a lot of PENGU!

 ---